If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 Here are the best things about living in Denver, Colorado.

-1. Accessibility to Nature
+1. Access to Nature

 So many great natural places to explore are only a short ride away.
 Some beautiful locations nearby include Rocky Mountain National Park, the Flatirons in Boulder, and Garden of the Gods in Colorado Springs.

 There are even outdoor destinations right within the city of Denver, so you won’t have to go that far if you don’t want to.
-Denver is home to more than 200 parks throughout the city, and some of them even have lakes with kayak rentals for you to have some fun.
+Denver is home to more than 200 parks throughout the city, and some even have lakes with kayak rentals for you to have some fun.

 2. Amazing Restaurants